jharwell/sierra/docs/src/usage/pipeline.rst

      - Used for

-   * - :ref:`Platform <plugins/platform>`
+   * - :ref:`Engine <plugins/engine>`

-     - Extracting any information needed from the platform in order to assist with processing experimental outputs.
+     - Extracting any information needed from the engine in order to assist with processing experimental outputs.

    * - :ref:`Storage <plugins/storage>`